koffie/mdmagma/README.md

 mdmagma
 =======

-Magma code for computing with modular curves.
+Magma code for computing with modular curves and computations related to the paper [Torsion subgroups of elliptic curves over quintic and sextic number fields](http://arxiv.org/abs/1608.07549), by Maarten Derickx and Andrew V. Sutherland

     copyright (C) 2016 Maarten Derickx, Andrew Sutherland This program is free software: you can redistribute it and/or modify